preciofishbone/OmniaFx/docs/cli/README.md

 ## omnia certs adddigicert

-Add a new certificate for a tenant from DigiCert (used for Custom Domain functionality).
+Add a new certificate for a tenant/ Cloud from DigiCert (used for Custom Domain functionality).

 ##### Example<a id="example-certs-adddigicert"></a>
 ```